celery/cyme/docs/introduction.rst

 * Restarting unresponsive/killed instances.
-* Making sure the instances consumes from the queues specified in the model, sending add_consumer/- cancel_consumer broadcast commands to the nodes as it finds inconsistencies.
+* Making sure the instances consumes from the queues specified in the model, sending add_consumer/- cancel_consumer broadcast commands to the instances as it finds inconsistencies.
-* Making sure the max/min concurrency setting is as specified in the model, sending autoscale broadcast commands to the nodes as it finds inconsistencies.
+* Making sure the max/min concurrency setting is as specified in the model, sending autoscale broadcast commands to the instances as it finds inconsistencies.

 The supervisor is resilient to intermittent connection failures,